errorexists/Getting-Started-With-OpenCore/README.md

 # UEFI

-**ConnectDrivers**: YES (Forces .efi drivers, change to NO for faster boot times but certain file system drivers may not load)
+**ConnectDrivers**: YES

 **Drivers**: Add your .efi drivers here.

 **Protocols**:

 * AppleBootPolicy: (Ensures APFS compatibility on VMs or legacy Macs)
-* ConsoleControl: (Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode)
+* ConsoleControl: Needed on most APTIO firmwares otherwise you may see text output during booting instead of Apple logo
 * DataHub: (Reinstalls Data Hub)
 * DeviceProperties: (Ensures full compatibility on VMs or legacy Macs)